Transport Salaried Staffs' Association: History

 In early 2022, the union was granted an injunction on an employee who has accused Manuel Cortes, the general secretary of the TSSA of sexual harassment and of bullying by senior staff members.
 Cortes claimed that he had no memory of the evening due to excessive drinking.
 The injunction forbade the woman from talking about the alleged harassment and bullying.
 Later that year an inquiry was opened into the union, led by Helena Kennedy KC, to examine allegations of sexual harassment and bullying towards women within the union, with Manuel Cortes resigning with immediate effect a month later.
 The Kennedy inquiry reported in February 2023 that the union had seen a culture of sexual harassment and sexual assault over the course of several years along with coercive behaviour.
 Kennedy called for several senior leaders of the union to resign and that external auditors should be brought in to examine the union's finances.
 An earlier critical report which concluded that equality, diversity and inclusion objectives were not being met was not made public until February 2023.

 In May 2023 TSSA members elected a new President, Melissa Heywood, and Treasurer, Mary Sithole.
 This was the first time TSSA had elected women to both National Officer positions at the same time.
 Later in 2023 TSSA members elected a new General Secretary, Maryam Eslamdoust, who was the first woman and the first person of colour to hold the post.

 The 2025 election for President and Treasurer was held in April 2025, but later TSSA announced the presidential election would be re-run and the re-run finished in October 2025.
+In January 2026, Adam Wilson was listed as President and Mary Sithole as Treasurer.

+In 2025, the GMB union represented TSSA staff in an internal industrial dispute.
+The GMB stated that a staff survey had found 90% of TSSA employees described the TSSA as a "psychologically unsafe" place to work, with the TSSA acknowledging morale amongst staff was low.
+The Guardian reported that a GMB representative in TSSA had been suspended for trade union activities.